-The consumer goods, financial services, banking and capital goods sectors had the highest concentration of gross unrealized losses in our corporate fixed income securities portfolio at December 31, 2005.
-The gross unrealized losses in these sectors were primarily company specific and interest rate related.
-Approximately \$22 million of the total gross unrealized losses in the corporate fixed income portfolio were associated with the automobile industry, which includes direct debt issuances of automobile manufacturers, captive automotive financing companies and automobile parts and equipment suppliers, which are reported above in the consumer goods and financial services sectors.
-Fixed income security values in the automobile industry were primarily depressed due to company specific conditions.
-Additionally, approximately \$2 million of the total gross unrealized losses in the corporate fixed income portfolio and \$7 million of the total gross unrealized losses in the asset-backed securities portfolio were associated with the airline industry for which values were depressed due to company or issue specific conditions and economic issues, including fuel costs.
-All securities in an unrealized loss position at December 31, 2005 were included in our portfolio monitoring process wherein it was determined that the declines in value were not other than temporary.
+The consumer goods, utilities, banking, financial services, and capital goods sectors had the highest concentration of gross unrealized losses in our corporate fixed income securities portfolio at December 31, 2006.
+The gross unrealized losses in these sectors were primarily interest rate related and company specific.
+As of December 31, 2006, \$300 million or 92.3% of the gross unrealized losses in the corporate fixed income portfolio and substantially all of the gross unrealized losses for the remaining fixed income securities were rated investment grade.
+Unrealized losses on investment grade securities are principally related to rising interest rates or changes in credit spreads since the securities were acquired.
+All securities in an unrealized loss position at December 31, 2006 were included in our portfolio monitoring process for determining which declines in value were not other-than-temporary.

-The following table shows the composition by credit quality of the fixed income securities with gross unrealized losses at December 31, 2005.
+The following table shows the composition by credit quality of the fixed income securities with gross unrealized losses at December 31, 2006.